vmware-archive/push-android/README.md

 Modules in the Repository
 -------------------------

- 1. AnalyticsSDK - the source code for the Analytics Client SDK itself.
+ 1. Push - the source code for the Push Client SDK itself.
 Includes Android JUnit tests in the `androidTest` directory.
- 2. AnalyticsSDK-Sample - an application that can be used to demonstrate the Analytics SDK (described below).
- 3. Common - code common to both the AnalyticsSDK and PushSDK modules.
- 4. CommonTest - code common to the Android JUnit tets for the AnalyticsSDK and PushSDK modules.
- 5. PushSDK - the source code for the Push Client SDK itself.
-Includes Android JUnit tests in the `androidTest` directory.
-The PushSDK depends on the AnalyticsSDK to handle
+The Push SDK depends on the Analytics SDK to handle analytics requirements.
- 6. PushSDK-Sample - an application that can be used to demonstrate the Push SDK (described below).
+ 2. Push-Sample - an application that can be used to demonstrate the Push SDK (described below).
- 7. PushSDK-SimpleDemoApp - the simplest possible application that links to and demonstrates the Push Client SDK. (described below).
+ 3. Push-SimpleDemoApp - the simplest possible application that links to and demonstrates the Push Client SDK. (described below).
- 8. SampleAppCore - code common to both the AnalyticsSDK-Sample and PushSDK-Sample modules.

 Staging Server
 --------------